|

 The ACHS Board of Directors consists of up to thirty members of the Historical Society elected annually at the membership meeting held each January.
 Directors serve three-year terms, and one-third of the directors are elected at each membership meeting.
 In addition to the January meeting, the Board meets quarterly to conduct the business of the Society.

-First Vice-President.
+President.
 Ralph Anderson is an Oakland native, graduate of Oakland High School and UC Berkeley, and retired proprietor of the family painting business.
 He is a member of the Prometheus Community Orchestra and a past board member of the Friends of Oakland Parks and Recreation.

 Recording Secretary.
 Judy Torrison currently is in private practice as an educational therapist, providing assessment and remediation to students with emphasis on improving reading, writing and mathematics.
 She has a BA degree from UC Berkeley in Spanish literature, and completed Educational Therapy certification at Holy Names University.